RRSP Home Buyer Plan For Canadians Buyers Pros and Cons

 2.The disadvantages are repayment starting at the 2 year mark, and that the money must be repaid at the 15 year mark.

-Can you use your RRSP for a downpayment on an investment property?
+Can you use your RRSP for a down payment on an investment property?

-No, you cannot use the RRSP home buyer plan as a downpayment on an investment property.
+No, you cannot use the RRSP home buyer plan as a down payment on an investment property.
 This program is for primary residence only.
-You can use the money from the rrsp for a downpayment without using the home buyer plan, however that money would be taxable at this years income level.
+You can use the money from the RRSP for a down payment without using the home buyer plan, however that money would be taxable at this years income level.
 Call me with any questions you have about this.

 Who runs the RRSP home buyers plan?